temporalio/documentation/docs/tctl/workflow/run.md

   - tctl
 ---

-The `tctl workflow run` command starts a new [Workflow Execution](/concepts/what-is-a-workflow-execution) and can show Workflow progress.
+The `tctl workflow run` command starts a new [Workflow Execution](/concepts/what-is-a-workflow-execution) and can show the progress of a Workflow Execution.
 The command is entered in the following format:

 `tctl workflow run [modifiers]`